rust-lang/wg-async/src/vision/status_quo/barbara_carefully_dismisses_embedded_future.md

     * `core::future::Future` isn't suitable for every asynchronous API in Rust.
       `Future` has a lot of capabilities, such as the ability to spawn dynamically-allocated futures, that are unnecessary in embedded system.
+      These capabilities have a cost, which is unavoidable without backwards-incompatible changes to the trait.
     * We should look at embedded Rust's relationship with `Future` so we don't fragment the embedded Rust ecosystem.
 Other embedded crates use `Future`, presumably because they are less space constrained than Barbara's